alphagov/styleguides/basic-security.md

 - Use ActiveRecord’s built-in methods and [SQL parameter sanitisation](http://guides.rubyonrails.org/security.html#sql-injection-countermeasures) to avoid SQL injection
 - It is worth including [Brakeman](http://brakemanscanner.org/) in the project's CI build.
 (An example for those who have access is the [Signon build](https://ci-new.alphagov.co.uk/view/Signon/job/govuk_signonotron2/configure).)
-Be aware though that this does not substitue for awareness of security issues as it will not pick up everything.
+Be aware though that this does not substitute for awareness of security issues as it will not pick up everything.

 It is worth familiarising yourself with the [Ruby on Rails Security Guide](http://guides.rubyonrails.org/security.html).